Mary Plomley Jenkins1

 Sir Archibald Frederick Hordern was born on 15 June 1889.1 He was the son of Peter Hordern and Edith Charlotte Fearon.1 He died on 17 April 1950 at age 60, unmarried.1

-Sir Archibald Frederick Hordern was educated at Cheltenham College, Cheltenham, Gloucestershire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of Captain in the service of the South Staffordshire Regiment.1 He fought in the First World War between 1914 and 1919.1 He gained the rank of Captain in the service of the Royal Flying Corps and Royal Air Force.1 He was decorated with the Air Force Cross (A.F.C.).1 He was Chief Constable of the East Riding, Yorkshire between 1926 and 1934.1 He held the office of Chief Constable of Cheshire between 1934 and 1935.1 He was decorated with the Jubilee Medal in 1935.1 He held the office of Chief Constable of Lancashire between 1935 and 1950.1 He was decorated with the Coronation Medal in 1937.1 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1942.1 He was invested as a Knight Bachelor in 1946.1 He became a Liveryman of the Coachmakers' and Coach Harness Makers' Company.1 He was decorated with the King's Police Medal (K.P.M.).1 He was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).1
+He was educated at Cheltenham College, Cheltenham, Gloucestershire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Captain in the South Staffordshire Regiment.1 He fought in the First World War between 1914 and 1919.1 He gained the rank of Captain in the Royal Flying Corps and Royal Air Force.1 He was awarded the Air Force Cross (A.F.C.)1 He was Chief Constable of the East Riding, Yorkshire between 1926 and 1934.1 He held the office of Chief Constable of Cheshire between 1934 and 1935.1 He was awarded the Jubilee Medal in 1935.1 He held the office of Chief Constable of Lancashire between 1935 and 1950.1 He was awarded the Coronation Medal in 1937.1 He was appointed Commander, Order of the British Empire (C.B.E.) in 1942.1 He was appointed Knight Bachelor in 1946.1 He became a Liveryman of the Coachmakers' and Coach Harness Makers' Company.1 He was awarded the King's Police Medal (K.P.M.)1 He was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)1

 Citations